dvklopfenstein/pmidcite/README.md

 ## 5) Download citations for all papers returned from a PubMed search
-1. To search PubMed from the command line, get a NCBI API key using these instuctions:
+1. To search PubMed from the command line, get a NCBI API key following instuctions found at NCBI:
    https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities

 2. Make a copy of `src/bin/dnld_pmids.py` and add your PubMed search to the end of the `queries` list.